 - There are a large number of medications that are used by physicians that are used to treat more serious types of heart rhythm disorders.
 These are usually prescribed by a heart specialist because they do have significant side effects and if not used correctly can cause serious cardiovascular problems, even a cardiac arrest or sudden death.
 When used correctly, these powerful medications can prevent serious heart rhythm disorders from occurring and can be quite useful, although most patients would prefer not to be on them because of their cost, side effects, and they often must be taken multiple times a day.
 In recent years, patients with the most severe types of heart rhythm disorders have benefited from sophisticated pacemakers and devices capable of correcting the heart rhythm with an electrical shock delivered automatically after the heart rhythm disorder occurs.
 Obviously, these are highly specialized devices, and they are normally prescribed and tested by heart specialists.
 In terms of herbal remedies, I am not aware of an herbal remedy specifically effective for heart palpitation.
-I should say that low levels of potassium in the body may cause more frequent PVCs and occasionally even more severe heart rhythm disorders, and in those cases potassium supplements or foods high in potassium are quite helpful.
+I should say that low levels of potassium or magnesium in the body may be associated with palpitations and occasionally even more severe heart rhythm disorders, and in those cases supplements or foods high in potassium and magnesium are quite helpful.

 - My heart sometimes palpitates when I am startled or sometimes when I bend forward.
 Should I worry?
 Also, I sometimes have panic attacks, and my heart will race - is it logical to assume that I am experiencing palpitations?

-- Both of the questions relate to a similar underlying mechanism, and that is the effect of substances in the body such as adrenaline which cause the heart rate to increase and the heart to beat more vigorously, creating a sensation of panic, heart pounding and heart racing.
+- Both of the questions relate to a two different mechanisms, the startle effect releases substances in the body such as adrenaline which cause the heart rate to increase and the heart to beat more vigorously, creating a sensation of panic, heart pounding and heart racing.
 This is the experience of becoming aware of a natural or normal functioning of the nervous system.
 Anxiety, panic, and startling cause the adrenaline level to rise and create the sensation of palpitation.
+When bending over, there is increased intra-abdominal pressure and this is transmitted up the esophagus (or a hiatal hernia) which lies directly against the back of the left atrium.
+This is the most common cause of non-cardiac palpitations.
+Persons with esophageal motility disorders will also have a frequent palpitations and the will be no cardiac rhythm abnormality present.
+The brain doesn’t have the ability to differentiate cardiac palpitations from the stomach, esophagus, or sometimes even the chest wall muscles.
 These in and of themselves are normal and natural and don't require any specific treatment in the vast majority of cases.

 - If a guy has PVCs on a Holter, are the ones that he's aware of more significant than the ones he's not?